indiaderrick/Lenzation/README.md

 ## The Process

 I planned to treat this project as a huge learning opportunity rather than a race to get things done in time.
 Hence, I made sure that I understood everything I was doing and did not move on until I had a solid foundation at each stage.
 As planned, I did the basic styling throughout the development process and added the extra bits at the end.
-By the end of the week I was really starting to get to grips of how to manipulate the data I has, and there was lots more that I wanted to add by this stage - especially with followers/following.
+By the end of the week I was really starting to get to grips of how to manipulate the data I had, and there was lots more that I wanted to add by this stage - especially with followers/following.

 ## Featured Piece of Code